Hiking the Pride Rock Trail: The Southeast Ridge of Puʻu ʻŌhulehule on Oʻahu

 The Pride Rock Trail on Oʻahu’s east side is a local favorite among those looking for a quieter adventure compared to other, more popular east Oʻahu favorites, like the Crouching Lion Trail or the Lanikai Pillboxes.

-Being the case, Pride Rock makes for one of the best sunrise hikes on Oʻahu, where you’re almost always guaranteed to have the top to yourself!
+Being the case, Pride Rock makes for one of the best sunrise hikes on Oʻahu, where you’re almost always guaranteed to have the viewpoint to yourself!

-However, this is all without saying that Pride Rock is not a designated or maintained trail, and I say this to say that local hikes, such as this, do not need to draw negative attention to the hiking community.
-Therefore, please be quiet in the neighborhood, do not leave trash anywhere throughout your visit, park legally, and most of all, don’t do anything that would draw negative attention to this local adventure!
+However, this is all without saying that Pride Rock is not a designated or maintained trail, and I say this to say that local hikes, such as Pride Rock, do not need to direct negative attention to the hiking community.
+Therefore, please be quiet in the neighborhood, do not leave trash, park legally, and most of all, don’t do anything that would draw negative attention to this local adventure!

 Pride Rock